protontypes/open-sustainable-technology/README.md

 - [Modbus Schema Toolkit](https://github.com/nielsbasjes/modbus-schema) - A set of Kotlin/Java libraries and tools to turn meaningless binary Modbus values (from Electricity meters, Heatpumps, Solar Inverters (PV) and SunSpec based devices) into meaningful values, make the modbus queries efficient and expose the values to MQTT (Home Assistant), InfluxDB and GraphQL.

 ### Energy System Modeling Frameworks

+> **What?** Computational tools and platforms used to simulate, optimize, and analyze the behavior, evolution, and performance of complex energy systems over time and space.

+> **How?** These tools help model and perform cost-benefit analysis and investment plans to support decarbonisation and electrification pathways; simulate and optimize energy system operations; and incorporate geospatial information for efficient land planning.

 - [Open Energy System Models](https://en.wikipedia.org/wiki/Open_energy_system_models) - Used to explore future energy systems and are often applied to questions involving energy and climate policy.
 - [Open Energy System Databases](https://en.wikipedia.org/wiki/Open_energy_system_databases) - Employ open data methods to collect, clean, and republish energy-related datasets for open use.
 - [PyPSA](https://github.com/PyPSA/PyPSA) - A free software toolbox for simulating and optimizing modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks.